-A few felt that the overall design could be improved, some had difficulty with the sizing.
+A few felt that the overall design could be improved, and some felt it tight on the arm.

 Your shoulder joints are in constant motion.
 Think about how many times you reach for something or stretch out your arms in a single day.
 It’s no surprise that with so much use a shoulder joint can sustain strain or injury, and an injured shoulder can greatly impact your daily life.
-Fortunately, with the support and rehabilitation provided by a shoulder brace, you can get back to your normal activities in no time.
+Fortunately, with the support and rehabilitation provided by a shoulder brace, you can get back to your normal activities.

 Shoulder braces are intended to provide optimal support while allowing for a reasonable range of motion.
 The materials and features are designed for proper anatomical position and function.
 Recent surgery patients, athletes, and individuals with chronic shoulder issues can benefit from wearing a shoulder brace so they can continue doing their favorite activities, even if it requires some degree of modification.

 Choosing the right shoulder brace depends on why you need one.
 It also depends on the nature of your injury or condition and how far along you are in the healing process.
 Speak with your doctor about your activity level to determine what type of shoulder brace you require.
 You might need more than one if you engage in activities of varying intensity, such as walking and running.